ox-harris/ox-harris/README.md

 Currently building cool Concept Cars for the modern web:

-+ **[Stateful JS](https://github.com/webqit/stateful-js)**: The web's most advanced Reactivity Programming paradigm; an upcoming proposal that lets us have fine-grained reactivity in the imperative form of the language.
++ **[Quantum JS](https://github.com/webqit/quantum-js)**: The web's most advanced Reactivity Programming paradigm; an upcoming proposal that lets us have fine-grained reactivity in the imperative form of the language.
 (Introducing Imperative Reactive Programming (IRP) in JavaScript!)
 + **[The Observer API](https://github.com/webqit/observer)**: An upcoming proposal for an object observability API in JavaScript.
 (Think the return of the `Object.observe()` API, but one for every occasion!)
 + **[OOHTML](https://github.com/webqit/oohtml)**: An upcoming proposal for a DOM API suite that enables a more modular and reusable HTML. ((Re)Introducing HTML Imports and more.)
 + **[Webflo](https://github.com/webqit/webflo)**: The universal framework for building *no-JS/low-JS* web sites and apps.
 (One epic piece that puts all of the above together.)